hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 # Helm 3
 helm install hpe-csi hpe/hpe-csi-driver --namespace kube-system -f myvalues.yaml

-# Helm 2
-# For Nimble, Install with HPENodeInfos CRD's enabled explicitly
+# Helm 2, for Nimble, Install with HPENodeInfos CRD's enabled explicitly
 helm install --name hpe-csi hpe/hpe-csi-driver --namespace kube-system -f myvalues.yaml --set crd.nodeInfo.create=true
 ```

 ### Upgrading the Chart

 To upgrade the chart, specify the version you want to upgrade to as below.
-Please do NOT re-use the values.yaml from 1.0.0 version to upgrade to later versions.
-Always use values.yaml from corresponding release from [values.yaml](https://github.com/hpe-storage/co-deployments/blob/master/helm/values/csi-driver)
+Please do NOT re-use a full blown `values.yaml` from prior versions to upgrade to later versions.
+Always use `values.yaml` from corresponding release from [values.yaml](https://github.com/hpe-storage/co-deployments/blob/master/helm/values/csi-driver)

 ```
 # List the avaiable version of the plugin: